EBZebra/docs/edge/source/api/Intent.md

 ### send(<span class="text-info">HASH</span> params)
 Sends an intent.
-The receiver of the intent can be another application that is listening for this Intent characteristic or, on Android the receiver can be a native Android application setup with an Intent-Filter that will trigger based on the parameters of this method.
+The receiver of the intent can be another application that is listening for this Intent characteristic or, on Android, the receiver can be a native Android application set up with an Intent-Filter that will trigger based on the parameters of this method.

-> Note: On Android, the callback should only be used when the intentType is set to START_ACTIVITY.
-On Android, the only valid way to pass private file from package directly to another application is set 'uri' parameter with content URI.
+**Android Note**: On Android, the callback should be used only when the intentType is set to START_ACTIVITY.
+The only valid way for an Android app to pass a private file from a package directly to another application is to set the 'uri' parameter with content URI.

 ####Parameters